Audrey-Hermans/blog/_posts/2025-06-06-to-swallow-a-river.md

 While recounting [the story of my favorite hermit](/omori-sokun-biography/) (and — dare I say it — possible role model *sigh*), I mentioned how, as a boy of just twelve, he abruptly left the samurai path to live as a lay hermit.

-That moment always stayed with me.
 What could have led someone so young, in the rigid world of warrior training, to make such a radical turn?
-Especially in 1582 — two decades *before* the Tokugawa era began, when Japan would enter a long period of peace and many samurai, no longer needed for warfare, turned to spiritual or artistic pursuits, like the *komusō* monks.
+Especially in 1582 — two decades *before* the Tokugawa era began, when Japan would enter a long period of peace and many samurai, no longer needed for warfare, turned to administrative work or spiritual pursuits, like the *komusō* monks.

 I haven’t found a definitive answer.
 But I did come across a possible clue — a Zen fable, known as *Saikō-sui* (西江水), or “West River Water,” which may have played a role in his transformation.